-Dr. Nassos Katsamanis, V.P. of Engineering at Behavioral Signals, and researcher at Athena RC were interviewed by PRISMA SCIENCE MAGAZINE; a Greek magazine focused on science, technology, and how these affect society.
+Dr. Nassos Katsamanis, V.P. of Engineering at Behavioral Signals, was interviewed by PRISMA SCIENCE MAGAZINE; a Greek magazine focused on science, technology, and how these affect society.
 He spoke on what emotion AI is, why machines should recognize & express human emotions, where these technologies are applied, and how they can impact and benefit businesses.

 Dr. Katsamanis introduced Behavioral Signals – a startup focused on bridging the communication gap between humans and machines by introducing emotional intelligence, from speech, into conversations with AI.
 He explains that emotion AI is the ability of machines to recognize human emotions and then respond accordingly to them.
 Identifying and understanding human emotions is critical for Artificial Intelligence systems to react and behave appropriately to any situation and smoothly integrate into all aspects of human life.
 Nowadays, companies are investing in emotion AI after realizing the opportunity for a new type of communication between humans and machines focused on providing the user with a more natural interaction than ever.